Galveston District Court and County Court Plan

 2. If the defendant asks that an attorney be appointed, the magistrate ensures that the defendant is provided reasonable assistance, including an interpreter if necessary, in filling out a request for appointed counsel.

-3. For defendants appearing before a magistrate in the Galveston County Jail, The Personal Bond Office offers all arrestees an opportunity tocomplete an Affidavit of Financial Condition prior to magistrate court.
-If appointed counsel is requested at the time of magistration, the arresteecertifies the accuracy of their Affidavit for the purpose of determining eligibility for appointed counsel.
+3. For defendants appearing before a magistrate in the Galveston County Jail, The Personal Bond Office offers all arrestees an opportunity to complete an Affidavit of Financial Conditions prior to magistrate court.
+If appointed counsel is requested at the time of magistration, the arrestee certifies the accuracy of their Affidavit for the purpose of determining eligibility for appointed counsel.

-6. For defendants appearing before a magistrate outside the Galveston County Jail or who have declined to complete an Affidavit of Financial Condition, if appointed counsel is requested at the time of magistration, the magistrate ensures that the defendant is provided reasonable assistance in completing the Pauper’s Oath form.
+4. For defendants appearing before a magistrate outside the Galveston County Jail or who have declined to complete an Affidavit of Financial Conditions, if appointed counsel is requested at the time of magistration, the magistrate ensures that the defendant is provided reasonable assistance in completing the Pauper's Oath.

-8. Requests for counsel made by defendants arrested on out-of-county warrants must be transmitted to the appointing authority of the county issuing the warrant within 24 hours of the request being made.
-[Art.
-15.18(a-1),CCP]
+6. Requests for counsel made by defendants arrested on out-ofcounty warrants must be transmitted to the appointing authority of the county issuing the warrant within 24 hours of the request being made as required by C.C.P Article 15.18(a-1).

 Indigence Determination Standards